seancdavis/seancdavis-com/www/src/posts/2022-08-15-safely-changing-a-url.md

 - How much traffic is the page getting?
 - How old is the page?
 - Is it performing well in search results?
-- Are there a number of backlinks already established to this page.
+- Are there a number of backlinks already established to this page?

 ## Low-Value Pages Present Little Risk